Smoked corned beef is so easy to make and is a delicious alternative to a traditional corned beef recipe.

 - ½ teaspoon ground Mustard Seeds

-- Soak the corned beef for 2 hours, or up to overnight, to remove excess saltiness.
+- Soak the 3 lb corned beef in water for at least 2 hours, or up to overnight, to remove excess saltiness.

-- Pat the corned beef dry, coat with mustard and add seasonings.
+- Pat the corned beef dry, soak the meat with mustard sauce and add seasonings.

 - Wrap with cling wrap and rest in the refrigerator overnight.